Chisom83/Excel_Project_Work/README.md

 - Use captivating headlines like "Affordable Solution for Cycling Adventure" and introduce flexible payment plans to attract budget-conscious buyers.

 #### Strategy for Male Demographic
-- Utilize sports websites, cycling communities and using  serach engine marketing like "Best Bike Rack for Mountain Bikes".
+- Utilize sports websites, cycling communities and using  search engine marketing like "Best Bike Rack for Mountain Bikes".
 - Collaborate with male outdoor sports influencers and cycling to boost sales.

 #### Strategy for Female Demographic
 - Leverage platforms like pinterest, instagram and Facebook to share fitness content.
-- partner with female influencers in sports and outdoor activites, using headlines like "Effortless Bike Transportation" to appeal to women.
+- Partner with female influencers in sports and outdoor activites, using headlines like "Effortless Bike Transportation" to appeal to women.

 #### General Social Media Strategy
 - Develop engaging video content demonstratng how to use bike racks, addressing common concern for different demographics.